hikikones/bevy-sequential-actions/README.md

             w.actions(agent).next();
         });

         // Also good.
-The action queue will advance at the end of the frame. world.get_mut::<ActionFinished>(agent).unwrap().confirm_and_persist();
+By default, the action queue will advance at the end of the frame. world.get_mut::<ActionFinished>(agent).unwrap().confirm_and_persist();
     }